-(15) "Medicaid-eligible individual" is an individual who meets eligibility requirements of the medicaid program.
+(12) "Medicaid-eligible individual" is an individual who meets eligibility criteria of the medicaid program.

-(16) "Medicaid-coverable service" is a service or procedure, exclusive of the transportation services specified in this chapter, that either is itself payable under the Ohio medicaid program in accordance with agency 5160 of the Administrative Code or is intrinsically related to a payable service or procedure (e.g., a follow-up visit within a defined period after surgery).
+(13) "Medicaid-coverable service" is a service or procedure, exclusive of the transportation services specified in this chapter, that either is itself payable under the Ohio medicaid program in accordance with agency 5160 of the Administrative Code or is intrinsically related to a payable service or procedure.

-(18) "Non-emergency" is a situation that does not require immediate response for the provision of medical treatment.
+(15) "Non-emergency" is a situation for which immediate response is not needed for the provision of medical treatment.

-(24) "Transportation provider" is an eligible provider that furnishes wheelchair van or ambulance services and meets the minimum requirements specified or referenced in this chapter.
-For purposes of this chapter, a vendor under contract with a CDJFS to transport medicaid-eligible individuals is not considered to be a transportation provider.
+(19) "Transportation provider" is an eligible provider that furnishes wheelchair van or ambulance services and meets the minimum criteria specified or referenced in this chapter.
+For purposes of this chapter, a vendor under contract with a CDJFS to transport medicaid-eligible individuals is not considered to be a medicaid transportation provider.

-(25) "Wheelchair van" is a vehicle that meets the definition of "ambulette" set forth in section 4766.01 of the Revised Code, meets the standards and license requirements specified in Chapter 4766. of the Revised Code, and meets standards specified in Chapter 4766-3 of the Administrative Code.
+(20) "Wheelchair van" is a vehicle that meets the definition of "ambulette" set forth in section 4766.01 of the Revised Code, meets the standards and conditions for licensure specified in Chapter 4766. of the Revised Code, and meets standards specified in Chapter 4766-3 of the Administrative Code.